mathiasbynens/jsesc/README.md

 ### `stringEscape(value, options)`

-This function takes a string and returns an escaped version of the string where any characters that are not printable ASCII symbols are escaped using the shortest possible (but valid) [escape sequences for use in JavaScript strings](http://mathiasbynens.be/notes/javascript-escapes).
+This function takes a value and returns an escaped version of the value where any characters that are not printable ASCII symbols are escaped using the shortest possible (but valid) [escape sequences for use in JavaScript strings](http://mathiasbynens.be/notes/javascript-escapes).
+The first supported value type is strings:

 ```js
 stringEscape('Ich ♥ Bücher');